M0r13n/py-vigil-reporter/README.md

 }
 reporter = VigilReporter.from_config(SAMPLE_CONFIG)
 reporter.start_reporting()
+print("You can continue with your normal work here!")
 ```

 This module uses the `threading.Timer` class from the `threading` module to run reporting in background.